Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved past the external memory interface in one second.
-The number is calculated by multiplying the interface width by its memory speed.
-In the case of DDR type RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total texture units by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be transferred across the external memory interface in one second.
+The number is calculated by multiplying the card's bus width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices